 The Company is exposed to foreign exchange risk as it relates to its U.S. investments due to fluctuations in the exchange rate between the Canadian and United States dollars.
-Changes in the exchange rate may result in a reduction or an increase of reported earnings and other comprehensive income.
-For the year ended

-December 31, 2021, a \$0.05 change in the United States to Canadian dollar exchange rate would have resulted in an \$8,558 change to net income or loss and a \$63,749 change to comprehensive income or loss.
+Changes in the exchange rate may result in a reduction or an increase of reported earnings and OCI.
+For the year ended December 31, 2022, a \$0.05 change in the United States to Canadian dollar exchange rate would have resulted in a \$13,333 change to net income or loss and a \$65,343 change to comprehensive income or loss.